Pizza Rustica: Italian Easter Pie

 Notes

-Combine 1 large egg with 1 teaspoon of water.
-Brush this over the top pastry before baking.
+- Egg Wash: Combine 1 large egg with 1 teaspoon of water.
+Brush the top of the pastry before baking.

 Nutrition